Arnold-In-Tech/yolo-microservice/README.md

 npm install
 ```

-If using nodeV17 and above, update environment:
+If using nodeV17 and above, update environment first:
 ```sh
 export NODE_OPTIONS=--openssl-legacy-provider
 ```